vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 covetousness.
-The cause of the quarrel was that the P¯urī sect had a fixed place on the bank of the tank where they sate and spread the net of begging.
+The cause of the quarrel was that the Pūrī sect had a fixed place on the bank of the tank where they sate and spread the net of begging.
 The pilgrims from the various parts of India who came there to bathe in the tank used to give them alms.
-On that day the Kur faction had come there in a tyrannical way and taken the place of the P¯urīs, and the latter were unable to maintain their position against them. [. . . ] The two sides drew up in line, and first one man on each side advanced in a braggart fashion, and engaged with swords.
+On that day the Kur faction had come there in a tyrannical way and taken the place of the Pūrīs, and the latter were unable to maintain their position against them. [. . . ] The two sides drew up in line, and first one man on each side advanced in a braggart fashion, and engaged with swords.
 Afterwards bows and arrows were used.
-After that the P¯urīs attacked the Kurs with stones. [. . . ] The Kurs could not withstand them and fled.
-The P¯urīs pursued them and sent a number of the wretches to annihilation.
+After that the Pūrīs attacked the Kurs with stones. [. . . ] The Kurs could not withstand them and fled.
+The Pūrīs pursued them and sent a number of the wretches to annihilation.
 19

 It is therefore clear that the case of these militarized ascetic orders (akhār.ās) falls under the first type of movement differentiated by Lorenzen (1978, 63), namely ‘a movement concerned with the protection of specific, local economic and social interests and privileges’.
 A larger framework which could have mo bilized the Hindus as a single community against the new Muslim rule simply did not exist.